PowerApps – Camera vs Add Picture and get your images to your Flow

 Attachments control

 This Attachments control is opening doors as I can now create a form with my attachment control and a submit the images as an attachment.
 Ok, it is not as pretty as the add a picture control, but at least it will work.
-Ok, you migth not end up with the binary data going to SharePoint, but you can get the URL of the attachment which a flow can extract for you.
+Ok, you might not end up with the binary data going to SharePoint, but you can get the URL of the attachment which a flow can extract for you.

-By Pieter Veenstra
+Avatar of Pieter Veenstra

-2 thoughts on “PowerApps – Camera vs Add Picture and get your images to your Flow”
+2 thoughts on “PowerApps – Camera vs Add Picture and get your images to your Flow

 Leave a Reply